achtzig20/puris/docs/user/User_Guide.md

 ![Detailed notification after double clicking the entry](img/notification_detail.png)

-When triggering the button "SEND NOTIFICATION", a modal dialog is opened allowing a user to compose the demand and capacity notification.
+When triggering the button "NEW NOTIFICATION", a modal dialog is opened allowing a user to compose the demand and capacity notification.
+This creates a grouped section with the notification visible in the table.

 ![Send notification modal](img/notification_send.png)

 After filling the mandatory data (see `*`), the user can send the notification:

 - Partner (supplier or customer relationship)
-- Leading Root Cause (one as defined by CX-0146 for demand and capacity notification)
+- Leading Cause (one as defined by CX-0146 for demand and capacity notification)
-- Status (either `Open` or `Closed`, use close to close disruptions)
+- Status (this field is automatically pre-selected with the `Open` option)
 - Effect (either `Increase` or `Decrease` of `Production` or `Demand`)
 - Start Date of Effect
 - (optional) End Date of Effect